deployphp/deployer/docs/tasks.md

 host('pro')->setHostname('another.com');

 task('apt:update', function () {
-    // This task will be executed twise, only on "foo" and "pro" hosts. run('apt-get update');
+    // This task will be executed twice, only on "foo" and "pro" hosts. run('apt-get update');
 })->oncePerNode();
 ```